Skip to Content

 Aeryeonjeong Pavilion was originally placed in the center of the pond on an island, but it was eventually moved to it’s current location on the side of the pond so it faces north to allow for better reading light.

 This entire area in Huwon Secret Garden is an excellent example of deign and beauty as these structures are in perfect unison with the surrounding nature.
+It’s easy to see why the royal family enjoyed their time in this garden together.

 The lucky Bulromun inside Huwon Secret Palace